steasdal/resume-responsive/README.md

 -----

-It's time to whip up a resume.
-What am I gonna' do, write it in Word?
+It's been a while since I've updated the ol' resume.
+The single-page format and early 2000's verbiage are feeling a little dated.
+I guess I'd better rebuild it from the ground up.
+What am I gonna' do, though, rewrite it in Word?
 Oh, come now, let's be rational.
-Sure, I used to keep a Word resume around and send it out on occasion.
-This, however, is the 21st century and I'm certain that we can do better than a static Microsoft Word document.
+This is the 21st century;  I'm certain that we can do better than a static Microsoft Word document.

 Let's take a quick inventory:  I've got a Kubernetes cluster [running on some old hardware in the garage](https://goo.gl/photos/SKRTMvPVZrns4YzW9).
 I've got some Node.js chops.
 While I wouldn't consider myself a front-end guy, I've spent some time in Angular 2 and at least know what a responsive design looks like.
 I bet I could find a responsive HTML resume template and go to town on it.
 Let's see what's out there...